 The limited access to reliable energy services hinders development in many countries, especially in Africa and South-East Asia.
 Families that do not have access to the electricity network or who suffer constant power cuts generally have to use kerosene lamps to help them in their daily tasks.

-These lamps are however non-efficient, and their toxic fumes are a risk to the families’ health.
-According to the World Health Organisation (WHO), 4.3 million of people die prematurely each year due to domestic air pollution.
-It is therefore crucial to replace these kerosene lamps with safe energy devices, in order to promote a better quality of life and avoid the poverty trap in developing countries.
+These lamps however, are inefficient, and their toxic fumes are a risk to the families’ health.
+According to the World Health Organization (WHO), 4.3 million people die prematurely each year due to domestic air pollution.
+It is therefore crucial to replace kerosene lamps with safe energy devices, in order to promote a better quality of life and avoid the poverty trap in developing countries.

 Access to energy: a global challenge

 Amongst the United Nations’ Sustainable Development Goals (SDG), many are related to domestic energy issues.
 With our partners’ help, our aim is to reach the SDG by the year 2030.